-The financial panic of 1837 bankrupted Peter Ege’s Pine Grove Iron Works.
+The financial panic of 1837 bankrupted the Pine Grove Iron Works.
 At a sheriff sale the following year, Frederick Watts and his law partner Charles Bingham Penrose purchased Pine Grove to try their luck in the iron business.
 Watts went on to found Penn State University in 1855 and served in 1871 as Commissioner of Agriculture for President Grant.
 Penrose was a state senator and Solicitor of the Treasury for President Harrison.

 In 1864, Jay Cooke and Company bought the iron works and formed South Mountain Iron Company, bringing in Jackson C. Fuller to be the furnace manager to run the daily operations, while the business affairs were taken care of in Philadelphia.
 The new company built South Mountain Railroad to bring raw materials to the furnace and move the iron products to market.

-Jay Cooke is often called the "Financier of the Civil War."
+Jay Cooke is often called the “Financier of the Civil War.”
 He raised about $1.2 billion through the sale of federal treasury notes.
 Taking only a small commission on the sale of each bond made Cooke the wealthiest man in America by the end of the war.
 He then bought the Northern Pacific Railroad, which failed in the poor economy and depression after the war.
-Cooke was bankrupt and moved into his son in-Law's home.
+Cooke was bankrupt and moved into his son-in-law’s home.
 The closing of the banking house of Jay Cooke and Company caused the financial panic of 1873.

 The South Mountain Iron Works went up for sheriff sale, but no one bought it.
 In 1877, the railroad and iron works were sold separately.
 Through his friend Fuller, Cooke bought back the ironworks, forming the South Mountain Mining and Iron Company.

 Future founding member of the Pennsylvania Forestry Association, John Birkinbine, became the furnace’s engineer.
 Concerned over Pennsylvania’s dwindling forest reserves and wanting to show that charcoal iron furnaces could be fired with alternative fuels like coke and coal, Birkinbine renovated the furnace in the winter of 1878.
-Charcoal remained the primary fuel of the furnace, but the furnace no longer had to shutdown when charcoal supplies were exhausted.
+Charcoal remained the primary fuel of the furnace, but the furnace no longer had to shut down when charcoal supplies were exhausted.
 Birkinbine also increased the size of the furnace, which produced 6,000 net tons of cast iron in 1883, the peak year of production.